-Key Considerations How will you define nonadherens?
-How will you define nonadherense?
-How will you define when penaltherance requires an intervention (or How will you define when nonadherence requires an intervention (or adherence pathway)? • What kind of personnel can you dedicate to this?
+Kan Canadianationa Key Considerations • How will you identify non-adherent patients?
+How will you define nonadherence?
+How will you define when nonadherence requires an intervention (or adherence pathway)? • What kind of personnel can you dedicate to this?
 In addition, would support from other disciplines be needed to implement this?
 If so, which ones?
 Who/How?
 Consider partnering with care extenders such as home health care agencies and pharmacies Do you have IT support to build and disseminate reports and/or questionnaires (if deemed necessary)?
 Will it require team education/training?
-If so, how much would be needed and what type of education/training would you expect?
-Are there associated costs?
-If so, what are the costs?
-How important is tool validity?
-How important is sensitivity/specificity?
-What resources are available? • Does your adherence monitoring strategy involve patients using adherence tools?
-What?
-If so, will patient be able to use it?
+If so, how much would be needed and what type of education/training would you expect? • Are there associated costs?
+If so, what are the costs? • How important is tool validity?
+How important is sensitivity/specificity? • What resources are available? • Does your adherence monitoring strategy involve patients using adherence tools?
+What? • If so, will patient be able to use it?
 Will they require education regarding use?
 Will there be tech support readily available?
 Are there fees associated?
-Where? • Is adherence monitoring feasible to conduct within your clinic practice (e.g. in- person, telemedicine, remote)?
-When?
-Do you utilize a proactive or reactive approach?
-TTIICII.
-What timeframe will you use to assess nonadherence?
-Why are you monitoring adherence?
-Why?
-Does this align with your practice setting and programmatic goals?
-Will this help to address the identified issue/problem?
+Where? • Is adherence monitoring feasible to conduct within your clinic practice (e.g. in- person, telemedicine, remote)? • Do you utilize a proactive or reactive approach?
+When? • What timeframe will you use to assess nonadherence? • Why are you monitoring adherence?
+Why? • Does this align with your practice setting and programmatic goals? • Will this help to address the identified issue/problem?

-Define population
+• Define population